- Home

 • Solar Panels

 This list is not all inclusive and any item not listed is subject to a building permit and/or plan review.
 If it is not listed you can call our office to inquire if a permit is needed and/or a plan review.
-For any questions about the proper plans to submit or documentation required please come see us at 915 Third St or call 307-328-4599.
+For any questions about the proper plans to submit or documentation required please come see us at City Hall at 521 W. Cedar or call Community Development at 307-328-4500 ext.
+1014.